atelier-saulx/based/docs/db/aggregate.md

   .get()
 ```

-Here's the dedicated **Working with Timezones** subsection for the Temporal Grouping section, strictly based on the test you provided:

----

 ### Working with Timezones

 The temporal grouping supports timezone-aware aggregations when using the object syntax for intervals.
 This allows grouping timestamps according to local time in any timezone.